You are tuned to the most listened-to radio talk show in America, hosted by me, Rush Limbaugh.

 They do not accept reality.

-And therefore they can't live in reality.
+And therefore, they can't live in reality.

-It's it's it's really important to understand it psychologically.
+It's really important to understand it psychologically.

-It's it's perhaps why there is such a gulf between right and left and why there isn't any common ground.
+It's perhaps why there is such a gulf between right and left and why there isn't any common ground.

-I mean, you can't it just is.
+I mean, you can't, it just is.

 But even to them, that can be manufactured or manipulated to their disadvantage.

-Nothing real about their belief on climate change, nothing at all real, and yet it's become religious to them.
+The fact that they can control climate change, there's nothing real about their belief on climate change, nothing at all real, and yet it's become religious to them, which is key because religions don't require proof.

 You see, religions only require faith.